DuPage County to elect first new sheriff in 20 years

 "The people helping me is a very small group of people; my wife, 11-year-old and father-in-law, none of whom could climb a 30-foot tall ladder to take down a huge billboard," Bibbiano said.

-In the meantime, Bibbiano accuses Mednrick of taking campaign contributions from vandors hired by the county and taking money from a registered sex offender.
+In the meantime, Bibbiano accuses Mendrick of taking campaign contributions from vendors hired by the county and taking money from a registered sex offender.

 "We do have a large amount of donors, I don't know the background of everyone, that is news to me," Mendrick said.